WordPress can do anything. Pagecord just does a blog.

 Pagecord is for the smaller job: a personal blog, a homepage, RSS, email subscribers, and a custom domain — with nothing to maintain.
 It's deliberately less powerful, and that's exactly what makes it easier to keep writing.

 Open source.
-Classic is free forever.
+Classic is free forever, with 20 free uploads included.
 Premium is $39/year.

 Feature Comparison